constructive-io/testing-pgpm-modules-fixture/readme.md

 * name extension `rls`
 * uncheck the `collections_public` during cli
-* delete the `svc` extension when outputs
+* before you delete the `svc` extension's output, copy it over to launchql/pg for svc

-CAVEAT: maybe we use `svc/meta.sql` for our svc... let's see.

 3.